 Taste: Vanilla.
 Toffee.
 Caramel.
 Pepper.
 Liquorice.
 Dark chocolate and oak.
 Currants.
 Constant undercurrent of thick, oily smoke.

-Value for Money: There’s no surprise anymore when Lidl bottles turn out to be pretty good.
+Thoughts: It’s no surprise anymore when Lidl bottles turn out to be pretty good.
 For me this is simply the latest in a long line of solid, budget-friendly purchases.

-Doesn’t offer anything particularly unique and the finish is short and rather one dimensional but those looking to sample the trademark spirit character of one of the most magical islands in the world without having to pay a fortune for the privilege, need look no further.
+It doesn’t offer anything particularly unique and the finish is short and rather one dimensional but those looking to sample the trademark spirit character of one of the most magical islands in the world without having to pay a fortune for the privilege, need look no further.

 For product info visit Lidl here.